-Project: Select a comprehensive project/procurement management technology to provide supply chain visibility from customers to suppliers through one system of record
+Project: Select a comprehensive project/procurement management technology providing supply chain visibility from customers to suppliers through a single system of record.

 Solutions/Services: Noosh Enterprises Edition

-Business Impact: The solution improved delivery, agility, procurement efficiency and effectiveness; streamlined collaboration and reporting for clients and numerous, widely dispersed subcontractors.
+Business Impact: Improved delivery, agility, procurement efficiency and effectiveness; streamlined collaboration and reporting for large national clients and numerous, widely dispersed subcontractors.
 Suppliers are held to delivery dates and specifications, while being able to innovate and reduce input costs.
 Some clients are realizing cost savings of 15 to 18 percent on POS expenses.

 Enabler: Puridiom (Mechanicsburg, Pa., www.puridiom.com)